AlJ95/hackathon_relaxdays_orderbatching/README.md

 # Orderbatching

-This is our solution for the orderbatching problem from the third Relaxdays Hackathon.
+Winning solution for the orderbatching problem from the third Relaxdays Hackathon.

 Every problem instance consists articles and orders.
 Every article has a volume and is located in a warehouses aisle.
 The goal is to distribute orders on waves and to separate the articles from